linaro-its/vault_auth/README.md

     password = secret["data]["pw]

-or whatever the key is.
+or whatever the key used to hold the secret that is being retrieved.

-The role name is assumed prior to building the response for Vault.
-This allows a script to be written to use a single IAM role regardless of where it is being run from.
-The IAM role can be configured to be assumed by the desired IAM instance role or by the role of a script tester/author.

 `vault_auth` caches the authentication token and host details so subsequent calls can be simplified thus: